Tired of all that sightseeing? Here’s some options for eating and drinking in Split!

 A great place to kick back and relax with a cold beer or a cocktail, the exterior of this place has cute little tables and seats with colorrful cushions that are positioned up several sets of steps in one of Split’s narrow Diocletian’s Palace ‘streets’.
 If you need something a little more substantial and less liquid, there’s also good Dalmatian fare for snacking on.

-“Since 1980” shouts the menu, this place is apparently very popular with the locals and we were certainly the only non-Splicani there when we visited.
-With three full pages of pizza options on the menu, you’re sure to find something that suits your tastes – as well as pizza combinations you might not have thought of before.
+“Since 1980” shouts the menu!
+This place is apparently very popular with the locals and we were certainly the only non-Splicani there when we visited.
+With three full pages of pizza options on the menu, you’re sure to find something that suits your tastes.
+You may also find pizza combinations you might not have thought of before…such as beans!
+(It was delicious, trust me.)
 Pizzas are priced around 60 Kunas and are large and tasty.
 There’s a small but comfortable outdoor terrace area for sitting.

 Paradox Wine & Cheese Bar